jshores281/GIT_TRIX/README.md

 git branch -D [local branch]
 </pre>
 ---
-creates new branch and switches to it WITH changes made in current branch = AWESOME!.
+creates new branch and switches to it WITH changes made in current branch = AWESOME!
 ##### (if forgets to change to test branch after coding alot in master)
 <pre>
 git checkout -b [new-branch-name]